PotlaETU/PicIt-API/README.md

-# IAM
+# PicIt API

-Micro-service for managing users.
+API that hadles all the back-end for the PicIt social network